AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-retrieve.md

 ## Data retrieval options

-To retrieve a data view, you can either use the OCS Microsoft Power BI Connector, or you can develop your own plugin using an example GitHub project as a starting point.
+To retrieve a data view, you can either use the OCS Microsoft Power BI Connector, or you can interact directly with the OCS REST API using an example GitHub project as a starting point.

 ### Microsoft Power BI